jonathanvdc/flame-brainfuck/docs/compiling-brainfuck.md

 int index = 0;
 ```

 Let's compile these two statements and initialize the `BrainfuckState`.
 Both activities are highly related, so we might as well combine them in a single method.
+I've placed the function below &ndash; and all other code in the next few sections &ndash; in a `public static class` called `Brainfuck`.

 ```cs
 public static BrainfuckState Initialize(